Customer experience strategy to drive business growth

 If you oversee a particular silo, where is this area of the business placed in the customer journey?
-How does this link with the previous and subsequent steps a customer takes?
+How does this link with the previous and subsequent steps?
 If everyone in a company considers their department in terms of the wider customer journey, CX will improve.

 To break down silos, road-mapping is vital.
 You can only communicate effectively as a business when you understand how customers interact with you, what their expectations are and how they anticipate those to be fulfilled.

-A customer road-map will show you how customers interact with your business.
-You will identify every touchpoint from which a customer can reach out to you.
+A road-map will show you how customers interact with your business.
+You will identify every touchpoint.
 Visualising your touchpoints will reveal the complete user experience from every angle.

 Only at this point, can you begin to put CX at the core of your business strategy, positioning the customer at the forefront of your decision-making.

 Understand your personas